 - Human Formation is the foundation of the other three; for the Deacon Formation Program:

-- Spiritual Formation informs the other three; Information Sessions Planned
+- Spiritual Formation informs the other three; Another Information Session Planned

 - Intellectual Formation enables the understanding of the other three;